 - 2 red peppers

-- 1tsp dried or 2tsp fresh thyme (fresh leaves removed from stem and chopped)
+- 1 teaspoon dried thyme or double volume of fresh (remove leaves from stem and chop)

 - 4 eggs